JagratPatkar/Boson/README.md

 #
 A General Purpose Programming Language on LLVM.
-Boson is envisioned to be multi-paradigm language, with a Statically Typed and Strong Type System.
-It currently has a Type System and the idioms of structural paradigm implemented.
+Boson is envisioned to be a multi-paradigm language, with a Static and Strong Type System.
+Boson Compiler currently in its initial stage has a Type System and the Idioms of Structured Paradigm implemented, the list of features have been described below.